yeeeee1015/cse15l-lab-reports/Tutorial.md

 <img width="524" alt="image" src="https://user-images.githubusercontent.com/114766051/212503350-80a61de3-c8cf-4fd2-8599-13826c2ff1b4.png">

 Write down the three letters that are boxed in the picture (your letters are different).
 Then click on the boxed link.
 Now, click the link that says "change your password".
 Enter your current and new passwords, and when finished, DON'T click the check your password button.
-Instead, simply click return/enter on your keyboard when your cursor is selecting the new password field.
+Instead, simply click return/enter on your keyboard when your cursor is selecting the confirm password field.

 <img width="355" alt="image" src="https://user-images.githubusercontent.com/114766051/212503494-5b0d5acb-cd22-464b-8e99-80da4f6dd299.png">